arzharch/Agentic-RAG/README.md

-# Hybrid-Model Agentic RAG System: MVP
+# Agentic RAG System

-This project demonstrates a masterclass in modern MVP architecture for AI systems.
 It implements a sophisticated multi-agent RAG pipeline using LangGraph, built on a decoupled, hybrid-model architecture.
 This design maximizes performance and cost-efficiency by delegating tasks to the most appropriate resource: a fast, local, open-source model for high-volume retrieval and the powerful Gemini for nuanced, complex reasoning.

 ## 🎯 Architectural Highlights